 HEE Yorkshire and the Humber- Oral and Maxillofacial Surgery, Pinderfields General Hospital, Wakefield

-- Develop your surgical skills.
-There are ample opportunities to suture lacerations under local anaesthetic in the Emergency Department (ED) and to undertake dento-alveolar procedures involving flap raising/bone removal under local anaesthetic, sedation and general anaesthetic.
+Your rota includes working at weekends and overnight to provide resident 1st on-call cover using a 1:7 rotation.
+There are ample opportunities to develop surgical skills and undertake dento-alveolar procedures involving flap raising/bone removal under local anaesthetic, sedation and general anaesthetic.

-- Be encouraged and have the opportunity to undertake and publish audits, case reports and research as well as take part in monthly clinical governance meetings where there are opportunities to present.
+We have a very strong ethos regarding clinical governance and you will have the opportunity to undertake and publish audits/case reports.
+You will also take part in monthly meetings where there are opportunities to present.